-Here’s what else we know about CNN and BBC2 documentary Lady Boss: The Jackie Collins Story…
+Here’s what else we know about CNN, Netflix and BBC2 documentary Lady Boss: The Jackie Collins Story…

-Lady Boss: The Jackie Collins Story release dates
+Lady Boss: The Jackie Collins Story release date

 Lady Boss: The Jackie Collins Story had its premiere at the Tribeca film festival on June 10.
 It was shown in the US on CNN on Sunday 27 June, before coming to selected cinemas in UK on July 1.
-For a list of the British cinemas showing the film that day please click here.
+The documentary is currently available on Netflix in the US and Canada

 Is there a trailer for Lady Boss: The Jackie Collins Story?

 Oh yes there is!
 The two-minute trailer for Lady Boss: The Jackie Collins Story describes her as a writer, feminist and icon, plus features her famous sister Joan Collins talking about their relationship.
 Take a look right here...

 Lady Boss: The Jackie Collins Story — how Jackie became mega famous

 Jackie Collins was born in London in 1937 as the younger sister of movie star Joan Collins.
 Like Joan, she also started out as an actress, appearing in a few British B movies in the 1950s, and in the 1960s TV series Danger Man and The Saint.

 Although she began writing at the age of 15, it wasn’t until 1968 that she penned her first novel The World is Full of Married Men, which became an instant bestseller - although it was banned in Australia and labelled ‘disgusting’ by Barbara Cartland!